Misbah Rana: Early life

-Misbah/Molly was born in Glasgow, Scotland to Sajad Ahmed Rana (born 1960), and mother, Louise (born 1968), and has two elder brothers Omar (born 1986) and Adam (born 1990), an elder sister Tahmina (born 1988).
+Misbah/Molly was born in Glasgow, Scotland to Pakistani father Sajad Ahmed Rana (born 1960), and Scottish mother, Louise (born 1968), and has two elder brothers Omar (born 1986) and Adam (born 1990), an elder sister Tahmina (born 1988).
 She also has a half-sister Rachel (born 2006), her mother's child with her new partner Kenny Campbell, and two other younger half-sisters who are her father's children with his new wife.
 Misbah had acquired the surname Campbell from the man with whom her mother lived in Stornoway.

 Her parents married in Muslim tradition in 1984, after her mother converted to Islam.
 Growing up, the children were raised within the Muslim faith until discontent became apparent between Sajad and Louise.
 They eventually divorced in 2001, when Misbah was seven, and all four Rana children initially stayed with their father, as requested by their mother.
 He eventually relocated back to his homeland of Pakistan; the children accompanied him for the first few months before returning to their mother in Scotland.
 In 2005, Tahmina and Adam chose to return to Pakistan to live with their father while Misbah remained in her mother's custody.
 Her elder brother Omar continues to live in Glasgow, where he is studying.
 Misbah and her mother then moved from Glasgow to Stranraer, a decision Louise Campbell claims was motivated by threats allegedly made by her former husband.
 In November 2005 they moved to Stornoway.